Dairon Blanco Preview, Player Props: Royals vs. Cubs

 Dairon Blanco At The Plate

-- Blanco is hitting .250 with six doubles, four triples and four walks.
+- Blanco is batting .253 with six doubles, four triples and five walks.

-- In nine games this year (32.1%), Blanco has picked up an RBI, including two games with multiple runs batted in.
+- Blanco has driven in a run in nine games this season (31.0%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.